zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-The most responsible thing you can do to improve yo ur English is to continue listening to ESL Podcast and to our wonderful scrip ts by Dr. Lucy Tse.
+The most responsible thing you can do to improve your English is to continue listening to ESL Podcast and to our wonderful scrip ts by Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.

 # Ramping Up Production